ArfanAnulal/What-The-Thenga/README.md

 ### Project Demo
 # Video
 ![Video Link](https://youtube.com/shorts/rWFB4u5gzX8?feature=share)
-*The video shows the working of the app and chances of a thenga falling on you with appropriate mood music*
+*The video shows the working of the app and chances of a thenga falling on you with appropriate mood musicx`*

 ## Team Contributions